repositive/iris-js/README.md

 ### Functionality

-Running the setup will return a Promise<{register, request}> that will succeed if the connection to the broker could be stablished correctly.
+Running the setup will return a `Promise<{register, request}>` that will succeed if the connection to the broker could be established correctly.

 - **register** a handle that answers to a pattern:
 ```ts
 register<M, R>(opts: RegisterOpts<M, R>): Promise<void>
 ```

-Where RegisterOpts<M, R> is:
+Where RegisterOpts is:
 ```ts
 interface RegisterOpts<M, R> {
   pattern: string; // The pattern to which this handler will answer.